samcn8/topas/README.md

 ## Contributing - Not currently accepting pull requests

 This is a personal hobby project and something I enjoy tickering with in my free time.
 I'm not currently accepting issues or pull requests.
-However, you are free to use the code in your own engine development in accordance with the [**GNU General Public License version 3**][license-link] (GPL v3).
+However, you are free to use the code in your own engine development in accordance with the [GNU General Public License version 3](LICENSE) (GPL v3).
 Enjoy!

 ## Acknowledgements